ELMI Wages & Income

 Average annual and total wages by NAICS industries and areas for wage earners covered by unemployment insurance from the Quarterly Census of Employment and Wages (QCEW), also known as ES-202.

-Hourly Earnings by Industry
+Earnings by Sex

 Wage Rates by Occupation